markchipman/olivercoding/content/posts/2017-11-21-nash-dot-net/index.md

 I quickly recognized the value of talking to as much of the group as possible.
 So I instituted a rule for myself: **I must introduce myself to new people every meetup**, preferrably those people who are sitting by themselves.
 I didn't meet everyone, but I tried.

 Meeting new people isn't nearly so hard as remembering names, faces, and relevant facts, especially with a month between most meetups.
 I would spend the drive home after every meetup verbally repeating the list of people I met.
-It wasn't perfect, but it wasn't bad.
+It wasn't perfect, but it helped.

+## Jobs

+I was approached by a lot of recruiters to recommend them and to send out their job postings.
+I don't recall ever sending out a job posting because I didn't want to give preferential treatment.
+Though any recruiter with the opportunity to speak certainly got the chance to sell themselves.

+On the flip side, a decent amount of people talked to me in the hope that I'd be valuable in their job search.
+The most I could really do is recommend a recruiter if I know they have any relevant openings.

+## Responsibility

+Each month, one or both of us co-presidents would introduce the speaker, thank Vaco for the food and getting us the meeting space, and close out the meeting.
+That's the gist of our meetup tasks.

+Outside the actual meeting, arranging the speakers was the big thing.

+## Summary

+I made a lot of mistakes, but I'm thankful to have had the opportunity to be Nash.NET user group co-president for part of the year.

 [0]: https://www.meetup.com/Nashville-NET-User-Group/